zsteinkamp/m4l-FibonacciNoteEcho/README.md

 # m4l-js-fibonacciNoteEcho

-This Max For Live device uses Javascript to implement a MIDI note echo effect where the echoes follow the pattern of the [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_number).
+This Max For Live device implements a MIDI note echo effect where the echoes follow the pattern of the [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_number).

 ![Screenshot Example](images/screenshot.gif)